Kiteplushie/Kiteplushie/README.md

-people think drowning is beautiful. unless they’re the one drowning.
+people think drowning is beautiful. untill they’re the one drowning.